 Dwight Christenbury is leading a new weekday morning Bible study, covering Paul’s letter to the Romans on Thursdays at 10:00 a.m. room 207.
 Romans is probably the densest and deepest theology to be found in the New Testament, but we’ll do our best to decipher and understand this important foundational text and apply it to our lives.
 Even if you missed the first session, come and join us!

 Plan now to join in Trinity’s Fifth Sunday Hymn Sing.
 Accompanied by Stephen Klein, these lively hymn sings occur during the Learning Hour on the months with five Sundays and are driven by your requests of favorite old and new hymns.
 We will sing all the requests we can, but if we don’t get to yours this time, there’s always the hymn sing on the next fifth Sunday.

 BRING A CAN WHEN YOU CAN

-The February Food Focus for IAM is instant oatmeal, instant grits, powdered milk, cereal and eggs.
-Non-perishable food items are always welcome, as well as personal care items such as toothpaste, toothbrushes, toilet paper, shampoo, soap, deodorant, disposable razors and women’s hygiene products.
+The October Food Focus for IAM is canned veggies, quick grits, oatmeal and powdered milk.
+Other non-perishable food items are always welcome, as well as personal care items such as toilet paper, shampoo, soap, toothbrushes, toothpaste, deodorant, disposable razors and women’s hygiene products.
 Local Missions Ministry will deliver the food and hygiene items.
+Other needs are boy’s athletic pants and tops, men’s and kid’s athletic shoes, men’s, ladies and kid’s new underwear.
 Monetary donations are always appreciated.
-There is a need for warm coats, warm socks, warm blankets, quilts, sleeping bags, boots, hats and gloves.
+Disposable diapers in all sizes are needed.
 Clothing, linens, etc., may be taken directly to I.A.M.